khdevnet/business-analysis/README.md

 (Hierarchical representation of all features, Features may encompass several related requirements, Up to three levels typically used in model, Color differences may be used to represent current status of features)
 ![](https://github.com/khdevnet/business-analysis/blob/master/src/business-analysis-scope-models-feature-models.png)

+Whereas the feature is a collection of completed user stories or a collection of completed small tasks that form one of the delivery goals of the customer requirements.
+The difference is that features are completed as partial goals of the project.
+They form part of the product that must be delivered to the customer.
+Features are generally smaller than epic and larger than the user stories.

 ### *Use Case Diagrams*
 (Represents ways users interact with the system, and for what purposes; Typically, use cases in circles connect to figures representing types of users; Multiple users may be tied to multiple use cases)
 ![](https://github.com/khdevnet/business-analysis/blob/master/src/business-analysis-scope-models-use-cases.png)